 Below are types of walking aids you need to know about.

-Walking sticks are some of the most common walking aids available today.
+Walking sticks or Canes are some of the most common walking aids available today.
 They are used to help one have balance as well as feel safe as they go about their duties.

 Apart from providing balance, they also help to increase stability especially when one is going to stand for a period of time or when even walking on unstable ground.

 Electric wheelchairs on the other hand are powered by a battery while the user controls the wheel chair via a remote control or joystick located on the arm rest.

-They are comfortable to ride on and like any other vehicle, prices vary therefore allowing one to choose different models available.
+Mobility scooters are comfortable to ride on and like any other vehicle, prices vary therefore allowing one to choose different models available.
 Smaller class 2 scooters are designed for use on pavements while larger class 3 models are suitable for road use.

 Walking Aids in Baltimore MD